2023-2024 Environment Legislative Goals

 NCACC Environment Committee Guiding Principles

-- Enhancements to the environment laws of North Carolina should be justified by sound science and information and based on a clear rationale and purpose for regulatory change.
+Environmental laws should be justified by sound science and information, and also be based on a clear rationale and purpose for regulatory change.

 Steering Committee membership